dryabokon/ML/README.md

 # About
-Welcome to ML tutorials of for Computer Vision.
+Welcome to ML tutorials on Computer Vision.

 ## Content